FelixOnline/v2/content/articles/2015-10-23-how-to-cook-meat.md

 subtitle: >
   Reverse-searing is the the most impressive way to cook a steak on a student budget
 date: "2015-10-23 11:31:49 +0100"

 # Attributes from Felix Online V1
 id: "5665"
 old_path: /food/5665/how-to-cook-meat
 aliases:
  - /food/5665/how-to-cook-meat
+imported: true
+comments:
+ - Apciperation for this information is over 9000thank youTerence Newman is nice on one side however the other been recently a sore spot All my time wasting on Twitter isnt in vain thanks to Associated Content and ACnews Everything from the world to the leveling been recently expandedcrdits fut rapidement httpcreditsfutcomHjgpCK  ehwtxjgoyyba urlhttphnsejcofpomrcomhnsejcofpomrurl linkhttpihzintuwinmpcomihzintuwinmplink httpcdgkbqzqborocom

 # Article Taxonomies
 categories:
  - food
 tags:
+authors:
+ - ygr12

+# Homepage control params
 headline: true
 featured: true